 The VinaCapital Foundation joins hands with Vu A Dinh Scholarship Fund to provide 225 scholarships to disadvantaged academically gifted ethnic students of these 3 schools with the following numbers:

 - Le Thi Hong Gam Primary School: 50 scholarships

 - Le Hong Phong Secondary School: 75 scholarships

 - Le Huu Trac High School: 100 scholarships.

 Mr. Don Lam shares: “Investing in education and healthcare for ethnic minority children is one of the best investments we can make to contribute to Vietnam’s growth in underserved areas.
 While clean water is essential to everyone’s health, especially to children in rural areas, education is fundamental for empowering young people to strive for a brighter future.
-VinaCapital Group and VinaCapital Foundation desire to ensure our commitment to provide quality public health care and education for everyone regardless of the location or ethnicity.”
+VinaCapital Group and VinaCapital Foundation desire to ensure our commitment to providing quality public health care and education for everyone regardless of location or ethnicity.”